 The contextualization method is relatively new for many Chinese Christians or pastors.
-The successful fathom of the "son" in pre-China scripture could be proof for its advantages over the traditional indigenization method.
-It could be a useful tool in the inter-cultural study and spiritual warfare in world missions.
-Especially in current Chinese culture, the clarification of "son" is meaningful for local people and faithful to the Gospel.
+The successful fathom of the concept of "son" in pre-China scripture could be evidence of its advantages over the traditional indigenization method.
+It could be a useful tool in inter-cultural study and the area of spiritual warfare in world missions.
+Especially in current Chinese culture, the clarification of the concept of "son" is meaningful for local people to understand the gospel.

 Son-centered culture is not unique in China.
 It is related to many cultures with ethnic overpopulation like India and Japan.
-In such cultures, "son" has a special spiritual meaning for them directly related to eternal life.
-For them, they concern more about "son" than the "trinity."
-It is almost impossible to happen in such a culture that all boys are ordered to be killed like Herod did (Mat 2:16).
+In such cultures, "son" has a special spiritual meaning for them, one that is directly related to eternal life.
+For them, they are concerned more about "son" than the "trinity."
+It is almost impossible such cultures that all boys are ordered to be killed like in the time of Herod (Mat 2:16).
 Killing their boys is more than killing their life.
-However, in the Western, trinity has been debated for more than five hundred years, but the theological definition of "son" and dual sonship of Jesus is rarely studied and discussed.
-This could be a reason to explain why it is so hard for the western missionary to root the Gospel in the ethnic overpopulation areas.
+However, in the West, trinity has been debated for more than five hundred years, but the theological definition of "son" and dual sonship of Jesus is rarely studied and discussed.
+This could be a reason to explain why it is so hard for the Western missionary to root the gospel in the ethnic overpopulation areas.

-In the past decades, metaphysical sonship has been applied to science to formulate a successful Object-Oriented Programming method.
-If the theological sonship can be defined and applied to the missiology and missionary fields, it can facilitate the Gospel's taking root natively.
+In the past decades, metaphysical sonship has been applied in science to formulate a successful Object-Oriented Programming method.
+If the theological sonship can be defined and applied to the field of missiology and to missionary fields, it can facilitate the gospel's taking root natively.

 Recommendations for Future Research

-This paper found out that "son" has an unusual definition that is different from the human biological sense.
+This paper found out that the term "son" has an unusual definition that is different from the human biological sense.
 But the paper failed to provide its theological definition due to its complexity.
 If the theological meaning of "son" can be defined, then it will be helpful not only for this research but also significant for the missionary to preach in the son-center culture.

-The relationship between the son-center culture and ethnic overpopulation need to be explored further.
+The relationship between a son-centered culture and cultures with the problem of ethnic overpopulation needs to be explored further.

-The archeological evidence about the origin of the son-centered culture need to be explored further.
+The archeological evidence about the origin of the son-centered culture of pre-China needs to be explored further.

 Each pre-China document has multiple versions.
 Only one version is used in this study.
 To study the differences among them can help to verify the conclusion made in the paper.

-More modern documents should be used in the research.
+More modern documents should be used in this field of research.
 If the frequency-spectrum can focus on the nouns, the data and evidence can be more accurate and convincing.

-The same type of method can be used for the Chinese Buddhism study, its roles in China, as well as the relationship with the pre-China scripture and Christianity Scripture.
+The same type of method can be used for the study of Chinese Buddhism, namely, its roles in China, as well as the relationship with the pre-China scripture and Christian Scripture.